-The Program Director or designee will review submitted materials and make a determination as to whether the student is eligible to pursue credit by examination.
+The Program Director or designee will review submitted materials and de cide as to whether the student is eligible to pursue credit by examinati on.
 The student will be notified of the determination within 2 weeks of receipt of the above materials by the DON.
 The Program Director will arrange for students who are eligible to pursue credit by examination to complete the required examinations/competencies for each course being challenged under the Credit by Examination policy.
 Written and skills performance examinations/competencies will be the same as those taken by students enrolled in the course being challenged.
 The student will be given information relevant to pertinent course syllabi, learning outcomes, textbooks, and reading assignments.
-The student will be informed as to the nature and topics of examinations, whether theory (written) or practical (e.g., psychomotor, cognitive, and/or affective skill demonstration).
+The student will be informed as to thenature and topics of examinations, whether theory (written) or practical (e.g., psychomotor, cognitive, and/or affective skill demonstration).

-The challenge examinations and/or competencies must be completed within the first 2 weeks of the academic term.
+The challenge examinations and/or competencies must be completed wit hin the first 2 weeksof the academic term.

-The Program Director will review the outcomes of a student's examinations/competencies within 1 week of their completion and determine whether course credit will be awarded or cannot be awarded based on the student's ability or failure to demonstrate knowledge/competency.
+The Program Director will review the outcomes of a student's examinations/competencieswithin 1 week of their completion and determine whether course credit will be awarded orcannot be awarded based on the student's ability or failure to demonstrate knowledge/competency.
 The Program Director or designee will notify the student of the decision, in writing, within 4 weeks.
-The student's individual educational plan will reflect adjustments made in response to the awarding of credit by examination.
+The student's individual educational plan will reflectadjustments made in response to the awarding of credit by examination.